Life Insurance

 Phase one: verbal questionnaire

-This phase of the life Insurance medical allows the professional to get a good idea of where you believe your health stands at that point in time.
+First, the medical professional will run through a series of questions related to your initial application.
+This allows them to get a good idea of where you believe your health stands at that point in time.

 Phase two: sample collection

-You may also get your height, weight, blood pressure, and pulse measured.
 In some cases, the insurer will require an electrocardiogram (ECG).
-The latter is often reserved for seniors applying for Life Insurance but from time to time may be required in other instances.
 If these tests are required, they’re usually done in a radiology practice or similar.

 The medical professional will then take the samples away for testing.